 India Post employees to get Rs 10 lakh as compensation for death due to COVID-19 on duty

-New Delhi, Apr 19: India Post has said postal employees and gramin dak sevaks and postal staff in rural areas would be able to claim Rs 10,00,000 as compensation in case of death while following their duties due to COVID-19.
+New Delhi, Apr 19: India Post has said postal employees and Gramin dak sevaks and postal staff in rural areas would be able to claim Rs 10,00,000 as compensation in case of death while following their duties due to COVID-19.

-Taking to Twitter, Union minister for IT and communications Ravi Shankar Prasad announced the department's decision.
+Taking to Twitter, Union Minister for IT and communications Ravi Shankar Prasad announced the department's decision.

 India to start pool testing as COVID-19 cases jump to 10, 800